Frequently Asked Questions

 Who is responsible for creating FedSpending.org?

-FedSpending.org is a project of the Center for Effective Government, which has developed it with the financial support of the Sunlight Foundation and other foundations.
-While the Center for Effective Government is responsible for the functionality of the site, the data belongs to the Federal government and responsibility for data quality and accuracy rest with Federal agencies, not the Center for Effective Government.
-The Center for Effective Government is committed to continuing to update and upgrade the system for the foreseeable future.
+FedSpending.org was developed with the financial support of the Sunlight Foundation and other foundations.
+The data belong to the Federal government and responsibility for data quality and accuracy rest with Federal agencies.
 See About This Site for more information.
 (Back to Top)

 Where can I find out more information about federal contracts and assistance spending beyond what is contained on FedSpending.org?